Nadler calls for Trump's removal in committee's 658-page report on articles of impeachment

 Nadler wrote that Trump should be removed and "disqualification to hold and enjoy any office of honor, trust, or profit under the United States.”

-The committee's vote was strictly along party lines, and the floor vote is expected to be similar, with a few exceptions.
 No Republicans have so far signaled that they will support the articles of impeachment, but a small handful of Democrats who represent GOP-leaning districts have said they may join Republicans in voting against them.

 The Associated Press contributed to this report